WTRSCCA, your ultimate racing guide

 Over 1000 Regional and Divisional level Solo events are held across the country at the local shopping center, airport and stadium parking lots or where ever competitors can find a large amount of pavement or concrete to layout their courses.
 The sport attracts ordinary sports and sports-type cars used for daily transportation as well as heavily modified vehicles used for racing purposes only.
 A helmet is required for competitors, but loaner helmets are available.

 Several National Solo Series offer top level competition from across the country.
+Starting Line Schools are a partnership between the Sports Car Club of America and Tire Rack to give automotive enthusiasts a professional, all-inclusive entry into the world of performance driving.
 The ProSolo Series features two cars on a side-by-side drag-strip start, leading to separate mirror-image courses.
 National Tours, Divisional competition and the National Solo Championships, which attracts 1000+ drivers, round out competition levels for everyone.

 There is a level of Solo Competition for EVERY PERSON and EVERY CAR!!!

 Whether you are a complete novice and drive a 4-door Ford Escort or a veteran racer in a Dodge Viper, the SCCA Solo rules classify the full range of imported and domestic sports cars, sedans and all-out racing cars.
 The various classes offer MANY chances for the complete novice and the experienced pro to take home a trophy for this Sunday afternoon sport.
 This fits in perfectly with the basic "fun" premise of the program.

 |* Please refer to the SCCA Solo Rulebook (available online) for specific details on allowed modifications in each category.|

 Got more questions about autocrossing?
 Read the "Frequently Asked Questions" page, or the Solo Novice Handbook